mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 - `files.forEach` has become `files.map`: instead of performing instructions at each iteration, we rather map our array of filenames to an array of `Promise` objects.
-- `Promise` constructor takes a function in argument.
+- The `Promise` constructor takes a function in argument.
 The core of this function is executed when the promise is requested.
-Also, it has two parameters:
+Also, it has two
-  `resolve` and `reject`.
+  parameters: `resolve` and `reject`.
 These are functions to call respectively when the promise is successful and when an error happens.
 Here, we didn't declare `reject` and we use only `resolve`, because we don't have proper errors, only warnings.
 The distinction is important when looking at MDN doc:
   "[`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all)
   rejects when any of the input's promises rejects, with this first rejection reason."
 It means that if we used for instance `reject()` instead of